ndewar/DownloadDoggrWells/README.md

 https://maps.conservation.ca.gov/doggr/wellfinder/

 The first two digits must be removed from the API number in the results file for it to match the folder structure in the file server.
-An example results and results trimmed file are included.
+Example results and results trimmed files are included in this repo.

 Next, download the script and update the variables inside it as needed.